Form 8.3 - Tibra Trading PTY Limited: SCAPA GROUP PLC

 (b) Cash-settled derivative transactions

-Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Increasing a long position 1,218,889 212.5 Ordinary Shares CFD Decreasing a long position 13,795 213.07
+Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Decreasing a long position 1,212,666 212.74

 (c) Stock-settled derivative transactions (including options)